Novozymes position statement on human rights and labor standards

 As a UN Global Compact signatory and UN Global Compact LEAD company, Novozymes is committed to integrating sustainability into business practices and to continuously improve its sustainability performance.
 Accordingly, we report on our performance within human rights and labor standards annually in our Communication on Progress (COP) for the UN Global Compact, which is also an integral part of our Annual Report.

 The 6 UNGC principles related to human rights and labor standards, which we support and report on are as follows:

 - UNGC Principle 1: we support and respect the protection of internationally proclaimed human rights

 - UNGC Principle 2: we work to ensure that we are not complicit in human rights abuses

 - UNGC Principle 3: we support freedom of association and right to collective bargaining

 - UNGC Principle 4: we support the elimination of all forms of forced and compulsory labor

-- UNGC Principle 5: we uphold the effective abolition of child labor
+- UNGC Principle 5: we support the effective abolition of child labor

-- UNGC Principle 6: we uphold the elimination of discrimination in respect of employment and occupation
+- UNGC Principle 6: we support the elimination of discrimination in respect of employment and occupation

-- Grievance mechanism in place for both internal (employees) as well as external stakeholders.
+Grievance mechanism are in place for both internal (employees) as well as external stakeholders.
 Novozymes has a global ombudsperson as well as regional ombudspersons in each region.
-We also have a global whistleblower hotline, Novozymes' Whistleblower Hotline, which is managed by an independent third party
+We also have a global whistleblower hotline, Novozymes' Whistleblower Hotline, which is anonymous and managed by an independent third party.